 - Cthork Content has to abide by the overarching Mork Borg License (which is very creator-friendly!) but I'm happy to provide support for making Cthork-specific things.

 - If anyone wants to work with the same color palette, the black pages are RGB 0, 0, 0, the gray pages are RGB 231, 232, 233, and the green is RGB 0, 167, 53

 - Rumrunner's Arsenal adds new weapons, tools, armor, spells, investments, and more.

 - Seven Strangers adds eight new Classes.

 - Miserere Mei Deus adds Miseries to the game, slowly advancing the timeline towards the end of the world.

 - Fascinations And Aversions adds Malices, complications for Breaking or losing Stability.

 - Faces In The Crowd is a loose guide to the Jazz Age, plus some convenient tables, as well as a pack of character portraits.

-- Bork Cthorg expands the rules to allow PCs that are animals, as well as animal-focused adventures.
+- Bork Cthorg expands the rules to allow PCs that are animals, and adds an animal-centric investigation.